-In school year 2017-18, there were 1,689 students enrolled in the state of Florida's only charter technical career center, Lake Technical College (LTC).
-This represents two percent of the total career center (charter and public non-charter technical career center) headcount.
-In summary, the charter technical center's adult basic education programs performed better than the non-charter comparison group and 50 percent (11 of 22) of career certificate (also known as Postsecondary Adult Vocational or PSAV) programs performed better than the average public non-charter technical career center.
-LTC had a slightly higher percentage of female students than the average public non-charter technical career centers had a higher percentage of minority students as compared to the charter technical career center, but location and program offerings appear to explain these differences.
+In school year 2020-21, there were 1,374 students enrolled in the state of Florida's only charter technical career center, Lake Technical College (LTC).
+This represents two percent of the total career center (charter and public noncharter technical career center) headcount.
+In summary, the charter technical center's adult basic education programs performed better than the non-charter comparison group and 72 percent (13 of 18) of career certificate programs performed better than the average public noncharter technical career center.
+Public non-charter technical career centers had a higher percentage of minority students and a slightly higher percentage of female students as compared to the charter technical career center, but the location of LTC and their program offerings may explain these differences.
 Regarding socioeconomic status, LTC had a higher percentage of students with demonstrated financial need (Pell Grants) as compared to the public non-charter technical career centers.